syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Organize-Pages.md

 ## Show/Hide the annotations in page organizer panel

-You can show or hide the annotations and form fields in the page organizer panel of the ‘PdfViewerControl’ by setting the ‘PageOrganizerSettings.ShowAnnotations’ property to true.
+You can show or hide the annotations and form fields in the page organizer panel of the ‘PdfViewerControl’ by setting the [PageOrganizerSettings.ShowAnnotations](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PageOrganizeSettings.html#Syncfusion_Windows_PdfViewer_PageOrganizeSettings_ShowAnnotations) property to true.
 By default, the value of 'ShowAnnotations' is set to false.
 Refer to the following code example to show the annotations in page organizer panel. x
 {% tabs %}